jaumebonet/FunFolDesData/03.experimental/top7/README.md

 A total of 800 decoys were generated without allowing for any sequence mutation to the template residues.
 The aim of this firts run was to explore and find a folded conformation that would:

-* carry and stabilize at backbone lever site IV.
+* carry and stabilize at backbone level site IV.
 * fold back to a conformation close to **TOP7** keeping the proper beta pairing.
 * shift enought the conformation to be productive in presenting site IV to 101F (avoid clashes).